Hendrixer/API-design-v4/lessons/05-data-modeling/B-creating-models.md

 }
 ```

 Most of this is self explanatory, but check out the comments in the code to learn a bit more context.
-This isn't a prisma course, so we're going to keep chucking along on our API.
+This isn't a prisma course, so we're going to keep moving along on our API.
 The rest of the modeling looks very much like this.

 ## User